hwborchers/ctv-optimization/README.md

 -   The DSDP library implements an interior-point method for semidefinite programming with primal and dual solutions; it is interfaced in package [Rdsdp](https://cran.r-project.org/web/packages/Rdsdp/index.html).
--   Package [Rmosek](https://cran.r-project.org/web/packages/Rmosek/index.html) provides an interface to the (commercial) MOSEK optimization library for large-scale LP, QP, and MIP problems, with emphasis on (nonlinear) conic, semidefinite, and convex tasks; academic licenses are available.
-(An article on Rmosek appeared in the JSS special issue on Optimization with R, see below.)

 ### [Global and Stochastic Optimization]{#global}